-Over recent years, the Transition Network team has undergone considerable structural and cultural change, shifting from a committed, slightly chaotic group of pioneers to a more substantial and structured organisation.
-We have done lots to build levels of trust and emotional intelligence across the team, we’ve agreed a clear Purpose for Transition Network, which is supported by annual strategic priorities, and we collaborate well to deliver key pieces of work.
+Over the years, the Transition Network team has undergone considerable structural and cultural change, shifting from a committed, slightly chaotic group of pioneers to a more substantial and structured organisation.
+We have done lots to build levels of trust and emotional intelligence across the team, we’ve agreed an evolving organisational purpose for Transition Network, which is supported by annual strategic priorities, and we feel we’re collaborating well within and beyond the team to deliver key pieces of work.

-Since 2016 we have been in an organisational process to move our governance arrangements, group behaviours, decision-making methods, organisational structures, and processes, from a slightly confused mixture of hierarchical/traditional, collective/consensual and entrepreneurial autonomy, to a shared governance and consent-based decision making basis.
+In 2016 we embarked on an organisational process to move our governance arrangements, group behaviours, decision-making methods, organisational structures, and processes, from a slightly confused mixture of hierarchical/traditional, collective/consensual and entrepreneurial autonomy, to a shared governance and consent-based decision making basis.
 The new shared governance structure was adopted in April 2018.

-We believe this supports an agile and responsive organisation which can evolve to meet the emerging challenges of our times, supporting healthy cycles of action and reflection, and all without losing sight of our strategic focus.
+We believe our new governance model supports an agile and responsive organisation which can evolve to meet the emerging challenges of our times, supporting healthy cycles of action and reflection while maintaining strategic focus.

 This work was supported with funding from the Tudor Trust, and with excellent coaching and accompaniment from the team at Université-du-nous.